boyvanduuren/boyvanduuren.github.io/_posts/2014-10-22-chunk-of-large-file.markdown

 Now, there is probably a Vim plugin that enables you to load large files in chunks, but I didn't want to install anything on the machine I was on, so that limited my options.

-After some googling I finally found a solution which uses `less` and it's pipe functionality.
+After some googling I finally found a solution which uses `less` and its pipe functionality.
 The relevant part in the man-page looks like this:

 {% highlight man %}
 | <m> shell-command